Reedo0910/ColorLift/docs/README_EN.md

 **This issue often occurs after updating the application.
 You need to reset ColorLift's system permissions:**

-(macOS 15.0 or later) Go to System Settings > Privacy & Security > Screen Recording and System Audio > Select ColorLift > Click the minus button (`-`) at the bottom-left of the list to remove ColorLift from the permissions list (you may need to enter your system password to confirm) > Relaunch ColorLift and re-grant "Screen Recording and System Audio" permissions.
+(macOS 15.0 and above) Please navigate to **System Settings > Privacy & Security > Screen Recording and System Audio**, select **ColorLift**, and click the **minus (-) button** in the lower left corner to remove ColorLift.
+Then, use ColorLift to pick a color.
+At this point, ColorLift will reappear in the list.
+Finally, enable the permissions for ColorLift in the list.

 Steps and interface wording might vary slightly on other macOS versions.